RiccardoBiondi/segmentation/README.md

 pip install segmentation/
 ```

 ### Testing

 Testing routines use ```PyTest``` and ```Hypothesis``` packages. please install
-these packages to perform the test.
+these packages to perform the test. o install the package in development mode you need to add also this requirement:

-The minimum required versions are: PyTest 3.0.7 and Hypothesis 4.13.0
+- pytest >= 3.0.7

+- hypothesis >= 4.13.0

 > :warning: pytest versions above 6.1.2 are not supported by python 3.5

 A full set of test is provided in [testing](https://github.com/RiccardoBiondi/segmentation/blob/master/testing) directory.